 - Headaches or migraines

 - Double vision

-- Vision Therapy – This is a customized program that improves the communication between your eyes, brain, and body.
-The training focuses on improving visual skills such as depth perception, hand-eye coordination, eye tracking, focusing, and peripheral vision.
+- Vision Therapy: This personalized program aims to enhance communication between your eyes, brain, and body, improving visual skills like depth perception, hand-eye coordination, eye tracking, focusing, and peripheral vision.

-- Specific Prescription Lenses (Glasses) – These lenses help compensate for the damage done to the neural system along with enhancing visual clarity and comfort.
-Lens filters provide help with glare and light sensitivity.
+- Specific Prescription Lenses (Glasses): These lenses compensate for neural system damage while enhancing visual clarity and comfort.
+Lens filters can also assist with glare and light sensitivity.

-- Patching – Placing a patch on one eye or part of the visual field of one eye helps eliminate double vision.
-The patch is often placed directly upon the surface of the lens.
+- Patching: Placing a patch on one eye or a portion of the visual field can eliminate double vision.
+The patch is typically applied directly onto the lens surface.